Last updated: May 29, 2023

 Articles of Organization contain important provisions about the LLC bylaws and details about its members.

-5. Create your LLC Operating Agreement
+5. Create an Operating Agreement (Optional, but Recommended)

 An operating agreement is a written document that outlines operating procedures for your LLC.